LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-HTML-Data-Attributes.md

 ###1.
 Using data attributes as "breadcrumbs":

-Two different pages of my app contain list items, for which I wanted to build nested, drop down information a user could toggle in and out of view.
-The page I will focus on is a videos index page.
+The examples below will all focus on the videos index page of my app, for which I wanted to build nested, drop down information a user could toggle in and out of view.
 (My app is a dance step organizer, which assists one in organizing dance steps they would like to learn, and the YouTube videos they can be found in.)

 ![Videos index page](../images/Videos index.png)

 My goal was to be able to click the "Show" button, and replace the existing data (video notes, etc) with the full video showpage, including the embeded version of the video itself.
-The button should then change to say "Hide," and upon clicking it a second time, the original html should return.
+The button should then change to say "Close," and upon clicking it a second time, the original html should return.
 Note - I did not simply want to append and toggle, but replace a whole section of html inside a particular list item with a different section of html.

 ![Video drop down in list item](../images/Video dropdown.png)